LafeLabs/bookofgeometron-2019/book1/README.md

 If we admit that our world views are mostly a combination of media creations jumbled together to control our behavior, we can declare our freedom to build new world views with very little restrictions.
 It is clear that a functioning world view need not be "true" in some absolute sense as that is in general not accessible to our minds.
 What we want above all else from a world view is *results*.
 We want to declare what is best in life and then build a world view which allows us to live lives that tend toward that ideal.
 In Geometron we declare that to be caring for others and having adventures.

+Another summary of existing cosmology is that it centers on the following main concepts:

+- corporations
+- nations
+- money
+- property
+- Great Men

+Most other things people claim to have as their world view boil down to these main elements.
+Take religion and science as examples.
+In modern religion, people don't even notice how weird it is historically that all religions are corporations, and are generally defined by that corporate structure.
+They have revenue, property, money, accounting, etc. just like any other corporation.
+And the things religions generally care about and preach are directed to peoples relationship with the nation state: laws, above all else.
+Religions that ran their own affairs for hundreds of years with limited use of money or and a hands off relationship or even independence from nations now consider the nation-state to the the primary means by which they express their values.
+And of course religions of today are dominated by the Great Man theory of history.
+We take this for granted but this is a fairly new phenomenon.
+Religions of numerous people whose cultures developed outside the modern military industrial order exist without famous people who define it.
+They have gods, stories, traditions and living people who have special importance, but no Great Men whose names echo through the millennia.
+And even the major religions of today in pre-modern times did not have the structures of today: corporations, money and property.

+We can analyze modern science with the same point of view.
+Modern science is infected with some of the most corrosive Great Man Theory, arguably the worst that exists in society at large.
+As scientists we work either for corporations with support of nation-states or directly for nation states, usually in support of the corporate system.
+Our creations are defined as "intellectual property".
+Money and how it flows through our system determines everything about how we work.
+In much simpler and more obvious ways, our whole lives as scientists are completely defined by money, property, nation-states, and corporations.

 To boil down the view I'm taking here to one thing, we will say this: